bshouse/ClearEarthNLP/README.md

 Under "File" in the menu, you can select the text file to load.

 Select the NLP Tool you wish to run on the file and click "Run".
-This will load the model, which may take several minutes.
+This will load the model, which will likely take several minutes.
+The tool will not indicate progress, other than to be non-responsive until it's done.
 After it is loaded, right-click on a sentence and select the relevant menu option to view the results.

 # NLP Terminology